 Although Chapter 7 and Chapter 13 bankruptcies are the most common types of bankruptcy filings, there are other types of reorganization bankruptcies that can be used by both individuals and companies in specific circumstances.
 Chapter 11 bankruptcy is a bankruptcy typically used by companies facing insurmountable financial difficulties, and is used to restructure the bankrupt business's debts into what eventually becomes a manageable repayment plan.
-Another type of lesser-known bankruptcy type is Chapter 12, typically used by individuals who are family farmers or fishermen.
+Another type of lesser-known bankruptcy type is Chapter 12, which is typically used by individuals who are family farmers or fishermen.
 In this section you can find resources outlining the basics of these other types of bankruptcies, who is eligible for each type, and more.
 Please select from the links below to get started.

-Learn About Chapter 11 and Other Reorganizations
+Learn More About Chapter 11 and Other Reorganizations from a Lawyer

 Being in debt can be overwhelming, but bankruptcy may be an option to help with your debt woes.
 Unfortunately, even picking the type of bankruptcy that's right for you can be a daunting task.
 Luckily, you don't have to go through this process alone.
 If you're considering filing for bankruptcy, it's a good idea to consult with an experienced bankruptcy attorney who can explain the options based on your particular situation.